Adversarial Rademacher Complexity of Deep Neural Networks: Introduction

+The first challenge for this problem is that the closed-form expression of optimal adversarial examples is not known.
+To address this, we introduce a concept called intermediate adversarial examples, which allow us to bound the covering number of the linear function class without requiring access to the closed-form solution of the optimal adversarial example.
+Using this approach, we reproduce the bound in the linear setting.
+The formal definition of intermediate adversarial examples is provided later in Lemma~\ref{lemma:iae}.

+The second challenge arises from the conflict between existing methods for calculating the covering number of DNNs and the dynamic nature of intermediate adversarial examples.
+Current techniques for computing the covering number of DNNs assume a static training set, whereas adversarial examples are model-dependent and evolve dynamically.
+To resolve this issue, we introduce a lemma called Layer-wise Induction for Adversarial Hypothesis Class, which is designed to be compatible with our intermediate adversarial examples.
+The formal statement of this lemma is provided later in Lemma~\ref{lemma:induction}.
+By combining these two techniques, we establish the first bound on the adversarial Rademacher complexity of DNNs.
-We provide a comparison with the existing bounds in similar settings.
-We show that our bound is comparable to 1) the upper bound for standard Rademacher complexity and 2) the upper bound for ARC in one-hidden layer cases.
-We also provide a lower bound for ARC correspondingly.

-Finally, we trained 88 models to study some empirical implications of our bounds.
-We find that the weight norm positively relates to the adversarial generalization gap in our experiments.
+\paragraph{Main Result.} For depth-$l$, width-$h$ fully-connected neural networks, assume that the weight matrices $W_1,W_2,\dots,W_l$ in each of the $l$ layers have Frobenius norms bounded by $M_1,\dots,M_l$, and all $n$ samples are bounded by $B$.
+Then, We provide a comparison with existing bounds in similar settings.
+We show that our bound is comparable to (1) the upper bound for standard Rademacher complexity and (2) the upper bound for adversarial Rademacher complexity of two-layer neural networks \citep{awasthi2020adversarial}.
+Additionally, we provide a lower bound for adversarial Rademacher complexity and extend the results to multi-class classification settings.
+Finally, we study some empirical implications of our bounds.
+Our experiments indicate that the weight norm is positively correlated with the robust generalization gap.
+These findings contribute to a deeper theoretical understanding of adversarial robustness in deep learning models.

-Our contributions are summarized as follows: \begin{enumerate} \item How to bound ARC is an unsolved problem raised in 2018 with several attempts in recent years.
-We give the first upper bound.
-The bound provides a further understanding of the robust generalization of DNNs.

-\item Technical contribution: Our approach is based on covering numbers.
-We provide an robustified weight perturbation bound such that we can calculate the covering number of robustified function classes.
-This technique might be helpful in another problem.

-\item We conduct experiments on CIFAR-10 and CIFAR-100 to study the relationship between the factors in our bounds and the robust generalization gap. \end{enumerate}